 Many websites go for the type of themes with layouts split into focused sections and feature a distinct background because they simply look better.
-Just make sure the site is setup to load these sections with priority in mind and features such as parallax, load more quickly to support fast load times.
+Just make sure the site is set up to load these sections with priority in mind and features such as parallax, load more quickly to support fast load times.
 Site owners should be aware of whether or not the theme provides the ability to add contextual value to the home page to aid in SEO strategies.
-Sites with little or know forward-facing; public view, contextual information on the homepage can still rank in the search engines, but they are typically more challenging to get rank; or at the least, more time-consuming or costly to get rank.
+Sites with little or no forward-facing; public view, contextual information on the homepage can still rank in the search engines, but they are typically more challenging to get rank; or at the least, more time-consuming or costly to get rank.

 Working Case Studies & Examples

-We were recently approached by a local business woman who decided to throw her hat back in the ring and run for another term as a School Board Member for the Osseo School District in Minnesota.
-Jacki Girtz had her domain already reserved, and even had her ‘brand’ in place from previous campaign election efforts.
+We were recently approached by a local businesswoman who decided to throw her hat back in the ring and run for another term as a School Board Member for the Osseo School District in Minnesota.
+Jacki Girtz had her domain already reserved and even had her ‘brand’ in place from previous campaign election efforts.
 But, she had limited time and a limited budget.

 She had no need to have a long-term search engine optimization (SEO) strategy because she was reconnecting with her base directly and was going to use the site as a static, multi-page billboard people could visit for information about herself and her mission.
 She would not be creating any further content, had no need for blogging at this time, and would not be using the site beyond the purpose of the November 8th election.

-We discussed some of the type of information Jacki wanted to present to those who visited her site, and the features she was hoping to included on the site; including a form capture, a countdown to election day, and a link to additional information about where/how to vote in 2016.
+We discussed some of the type of information Jacki wanted to present to those who visited her site, and the features she was hoping to include on the site; including a form capture, a countdown to election day, and a link to additional information about where/how to vote in 2016.

-Taking all of her concerns, constraints and needs into a account, in addition to what her competition was putting out, we were able to find and recommend a politically focused theme that provided her the ability to make enough customized changes to give it a unique feel and focus the message and brand to Jacki’s campaign re-election initiative.
+Taking all of her concerns, constraints, and needs into account, in addition to what her competition was putting out, we were able to find and recommend a politically focused theme that provided her the ability to make enough customized changes to give it a unique feel and focus the message and brand to Jacki’s campaign re-election initiative.